-I grew up on a 1,100-acre ranch in Eastern Oklahoma, which taught me the importance of character and the benefits of hard work.
-That was a lifetime ago, but I have never lost that
+I grew up on a 1,100-acre ranch in Eastern Oklahoma, which taught me the importance of character and hard work.
+That was a lifetime ago, but I never lost that

-influence on my life.
-The love of sports began at an early age, culminating in playing football for Northeastern Oklahoma A&M junior college and again as a walk-on during my first year at the University of Arkansas, where I would graduate in 1975.
-That love saw me play early-morning basketball games at the YMCA into my mid-fifties.
+influence in my life.
+The love of sports began at an early age, culminating in playing football for Northeastern Oklahoma A&M Junior College and again as a walk-on at the University of Arkansas, where I would graduate in 1975.

-My wife, Cathy, and I married in 1976.
-We have two children, Joel, along with his wife, Joanna, and Laura and her husband, Justin.
-We are also proud of 6 granddaughters all in their preteen years.
+Cathy, the unsung hero, confidant, and strength of my life, married in 1976.
+We have two children, Joel, and his wife, Joanna, Laura and her husband, Justin.
+We are also proud of six beautiful granddaughters.